 In this Act —

-“the Agreement” means the Agreement a copy of which is set out in Schedule 1 and includes the Agreement as altered from time to time in accordance with its provisions;
+the Agreement means the Agreement a copy of which is set out in Schedule 1 and includes the Agreement as altered from time to time in accordance with its provisions;

-“the Kemerton works site” means the Kemerton works site as defined by the Variation Agreement;
+the Kemerton works site means the Kemerton works site as defined by the Variation Agreement;

-“the Variation Agreement” means the Agreement a copy of which is set out in Schedule 2.
+the Variation Agreement means the Agreement a copy of which is set out in Schedule 2.

 [Section 3 amended by No. 28 of 1987 s.
 4.]